ChicoCalFresh/bns-pilot2-website/README.md

 * The impact of utilization of the campus food pantry on their health, nutrition, cooking confidence, time management and academic performance.

 This report provides a top level descriptive analysis of each question in the survey.
 Researchers and campus staff are encouraged to review the information in this analysis to formulate additional research questions and hypotheses.

+#### How to Cite This Website
+Center for Healthy Communities.
+(2021).
+Pilot 2 Basic Needs and Student Success Survey. https://doi.org/10.5281/zenodo.12763019